nikolozsec/webr/README.md

 ### Comments ###

-Tool is in development.
+webbr is under development.
 Any feedback is more than welcome!